prio-data/FEWSNet_to_PG/README.md

   - Resampling to PRIOGrid resolution
   - IPC classification handling
   - Population attribution

+### Dependencies and steps before proceeding to running the main function

+1. The user must have access to `viewser`
+2. With access, a connection to the VPN must be made
+3. *(do you require a FEWSNET login for the API?)*

 ### Overview of the process and main functions: